dali-lab/build/milestones/week01/index.md

 As you find examples (your partner might have offered some Competitive examples for you in the Kickoff Meeting), take screenshots and annotate them in an [InVision Board](https://support.invisionapp.com/hc/en-us/articles/205249269-Introduction-to-Boards).
 This will double as a place to return to if you feel stuck, stale, or uninspired.
 Be sure to invite contributions from everyone.

-Post the link to InVision your board to your Slack Channel.
+Share your InVision board in your Slack Channel.